Install FreeNAS on USB Drive – Easy Steps on Building a Cloud Drive

 Here, you'll see the two USB drives.
 So, use a Spacebar to select the correct USB drive for installing the FreeNAS image.

-If the warning like the one below appears saying that it’ll erase everything in the chosen drive, press Yes.
+If a warning like the one below appears saying that it’ll erase everything in the chosen drive, press Yes.

 Now, you’re free to create your root password that’ll later help you log into the FreeNAS while in the Web Interface.
 Once the installation process is over, it should appear like the picture below.